The measurement of how a marketing campaign affects a critical indicator is called lift analysis….

 Impressions are measures that estimate the number of times people view an advertisement.
 Essentially, they indicate how many times an individual consumer sees your message from your ad campaign.2

-OOH takes a different approach to tracking impressions and engagement than other kinds of media like radio, television, social media, or print.
-Instead of counting the exact number of people exposed to the message via viewership data, OOH impressions are a very close average based on activity patterns and engagement.
+OOH takes a different approach to tracking organic impressions and engagement than other kinds of media like radio, television, social media, or print.
+Instead of counting the exact total number of people exposed to the marketing campaign via viewership data, OOH impressions are a very close average based on activity patterns and engagement.

 Both demographic and psychographic data are important to these impression measurements.
 In other words, you need to know where people are and where they tend to go.
 Calculating OOH impressions requires real numbers from traffic data, census data, data modeling, and travel surveys.